 Conclusion

-Using a few flow actions, we can easily create lists and libraries from a JSON file using Power Automate.
-In this Power Automate tutorial, I have explained to you how to create a SharePoint list from JSON using Power Automate flow with an example.
+With just a few flow actions, you can easily create SharePoint lists and document libraries from a JSON file using Power Automate.

 You may also like: